 The alternative to using coaching?

+It's likely these days that every high-performing organisation will have coaching embedded into its development culture and systems.
+But if not, it's time to get started.
 Coaching outcomes include personal fulfilment and increased confidence for the executive.
-We also work to ensure this converts to a positive impact and a real return to the team they lead, the teams they are a member of, and the organisation.
+We work to ensure this translates to a positive impact and a real return to the team they lead, the teams they're members of, and the organisation.

 Group Coaching Programs

 Leadership Development Seminars

 Bringing your leadership or management team together in a development process can be a powerful way to improve organisational performance.
 This is because of the massive leverage power that leaders and managers have.
 And it is important to note – if this power is not being used constructively it is probably doing untold damage!
 It’s well worth investing a relatively small amount in these programs – what’s the gain if they just help you win or retrieve one major customer, or avoid one significant service disaster?
 And they will.
 Atwork provides leadership solutions that are well researched, industry leading and proven to increase your organisation's effectiveness.
 While we can deliver standard leadership programs, you can really make a sustained and major boost to performance through a customised leadership development program.
 This would typically start with some benchmark assessment, leading into the delivery of an impactful program, and wrapping up after followup assessment to test the achievements of the program and progress of your team.

 An effective internal leadership development program should target not only current leaders, but also future leaders.
 Such a program complements your succession planning through building your organisation’s ability to seamlessly fill key executive vacancies with new leaders from your internal leadership group.
 If you are not developing your future leaders, you limit your options when vacancies arise, and seriously damage the motivation of people just waiting for an opportunity to grow and contribute.